MarsBased/marsbased-website-old/_posts/2015-05-07-The-MarsBased-Blogging-Guide.markdown

 *Captain's log, stardate {{page.date | martian_date}}*

-At MarsBased we're always learning new stuff.
+At MarsBased, we are always learning new stuff.
 Running your own company means being constantly in the loop of learning things you could have never predicted you would ever need.
 Among other stuff, we have learnt how to run a blog.

 Here's a thing or two we have learnt along the way.